Learning Center / How to Connect EL Wire

 How to Connect EL Wire

-EL Wire requires an inverter to glow, and the connection between wire and power source is the most critical part of any build.
-This guide walks through every step, from cutting to confirming a clean, stable connection.
+EL Wire requires an inverter to glow, and the connection between wire and power source is the most critical step in any build.
+This guide walks through every step from cutting to confirming a clean, stable connection.

 Watch First

 Before reading through the steps, watch the walkthrough below.
-It shows the full connection process in real time, including how to handle the angel hair wires and seat the connector correctly.
+It shows the full connection process in real time, including how to handle the angel hair wires and seat the connector.

 Ellumiglow EL Wire Connection Tutorial